Touring Tips & Show Booking Advice for Musicians

 That said, let us begin...

-While IndieOnTheMove.com primarily functions as an open source music venues database and interactive show and tour booking resource, creating an IOTM account can significantly enhance your booking efficiency and success rate by enabling you to...(READ MORE)
+While IndieOnTheMove.com primarily functions as an open source music venues database and interactive show and tour booking resource, creating an IOTM account can significantly enhance your booking efficiency and success rate...(READ MORE)

 Absolutely.
 For a small fee, our dedicated staff is available to chat with anyone and everyone seeking advice, references, inside market tips, and general insight into show and tour booking with IndieOnTheMove.com.
 Just send us a message HERE and we will get back to you ASAP with an hourly consulting estimate and proposed date and time.